cruna-cc/deprecated-cruna-protocol/README.md

 - Integrate ClusteredERC721 to manage clusters inside the Cruna Vault
 - Allow the user to choose between an immutable bound-account and an upgradeable one
-- Renames OwnerNFT to TrusteeNFT
+- Renames OwnerNFT to Trustee
 - Rename TransparentVault to FlexiVault

 **1.2.5**